 People selling CCTV are often very misleading when it comes to CCTV camera range.
 They normally quote two figures, the number of TVL and the IR range.
-This might be called the night time range.
-IR range is a largely made up number based around how far away from the camera Infra red light can be detected.
+This might be called the nighttime range.
+IR range is a largely made-up number based on how far away from the camera Infrared light can be detected.
 It has nothing at all to do with the effective range at which detail can be filmed.

 The distance at which detail can be captured using a camera is its optical range.
-Unfortunately no one every quotes it, they only quote the IR range.
-The optical range has nothing to do with how many TVL the camera has or how bright the IR is, it all depends on what lens is fitted.
+Unfortunately, no one ever quotes it, they only quote the IR range.
+The optical range has nothing to do with how many TVLs the camera has or how bright the IR is, it all depends on what lens is fitted.

 A DVR stores images as tiny dots or pixels.
 With D1 resolution you get around 400,000 pixels per image frame.
-With a wide angle lens the pixels spread apart very quickly as you move away from the camera and fewer pixels mean less detail is captured.
-Conversely a more telephoto lens concentrates the pixels and captures more detail further from the camera.
+With a wide-angle lens, the pixels spread apart very quickly as you move away from the camera and fewer pixels mean less detail is captured.
+Conversely, a telephoto lens concentrates the pixels and captures more detail further from the camera.
 Camera lenses are measured in mm, the smaller the number the wider the angle of view.
-2.8mm or 3.6mm would be considered wide angle.
+2.8mm or 3.6mm would be considered wide-angle.

 There is no definitive answer, it will depend on your specific needs.
-With some systems the ability to identify people will determine detail, on other systems it might be the ability to read a vehicle registration plate.
-When we quote optical ranges we base them around how far from the camera a vehicle registration plate can be read.
+With some systems the ability to identify people will determine detail, on other systems, it might be the ability to read a vehicle registration plate.
+When we quote optical ranges we base them on how far from the camera a vehicle registration plate can be read.

-We have a page which shows HD1080P CCTV camera images with different lens options
+We have a page that shows HD1080P CCTV camera images with different lens options

-An approximate guide to the optical range of different lens cameras ie. the distance at which a number plate or a person can be identified using standard definition CCTV.
+An approximate guide to the optical range of different lens cameras is the distance at which a number plate or a person can be identified using standard-definition CCTV.
 For HD1080P systems you can double these figures.